cloudacademy/csharp-tdd-bitcoinconverter/README.md

         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

+Signup for a Coveralls account and permit/link it to your GitHub account

 To enable code coverage reports, the following snippet needs to be added into the `<ItemGroup>` within the [BitcoinConverter.Tests.csproj](https://github.com/cloudacademy/csharp-tdd-bitcoinconverter/blob/step9/BitcoinConverter.Tests/BitcoinConverter.Tests.csproj) project file

 ```